canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 they should still be submitted to Debian, as DEP-8 is a Debian specification and Debian developers or users can still manually run the tests.

+Also will packages in Debian with a testsuite header be automatically added when they are synced to Ubuntu.

 .. _`DEP 8 Specification`: http://anonscm.debian.org/gitweb/?p=autopkgtest/autopkgtest.git;a=blob_plain;f=doc/README.package-tests;hb=HEAD
 .. _`libxml2 tests`: http://bazaar.launchpad.net/~ubuntu-branches/ubuntu/quantal/libxml2/quantal/files/head:/debian/tests/
 .. _`gvfs tests`: http://bazaar.launchpad.net/~ubuntu-branches/ubuntu/quantal/gvfs/quantal/files/head:/debian/tests/